AdrianVega1/TestingScripts/RF014 - Integración/Prueba Unitaria - DAO/result.md

 Functional Suitability - uploadFilePoster and addActivity

     uploadFilePoster
-        × should return false when file upload fails (2 ms) √ should return true when file upload is successful (23 ms) × should return true when file upload is successful
+        √ should return true when file upload is successful (23 ms) × should return true when file upload is successful